atinzad/dietNN/README.md

 # DietNN
 Tool to reduce the size of Neural Networks

 ToDo:
-- Train Models (VGG16 and AlexNet in tensorflow)
+- Train Models in Keras (get accuracy)
-- Save Models (get files of parameters)
-- Create program to extract paramteres
-- Prune parameters
-- load paramters to Model/ create Model from parameters
 - Run Model (inference)
+- Add data (imagenet) to the pipeline
+- Run data in dietNN to check accuracy
+- Have examples in tests
+- Refactor dienNN.py
+- Add requirments.txt file

 ## Motivation for this project format:
 - **src** : Put all source code for production within structured directory